 See you in the future!

-Posted on January 21, 2014, in Reviews and tagged ac custom action figures, action figure reviews, baf, captain america, green goblin, infinite series, mandroid, marvel legends 2014, superior spiderman.
+Posted on January 21, 2014, in Uncategorized and tagged ac custom action figures, action figure reviews, baf, captain america, green goblin, infinite series, mandroid, marvel legends 2014, superior spiderman.
 Bookmark the permalink.
 Comments Off on Review: Marvel Legends 2014 Infinite Series Part 1.